-Keith Hall serves at the National Tax Advisor for the National Association for the Self-Employed.
+Keith Hall serves as Chief Operating Officer and National Tax Advisor for the National Association for the Self-Employed.
 He is the primary consultant available to the self-employed and micro-business owners through the NASE TaxTalk service, offering personalized tax advice and answers on everything from incorporation and automobile expenses to home-office deductions and travel expenses.
 Hall offers his advice at tax seminars for NASE Members across the country.
 He has also testified on behalf of the NASE and its members to the United States Congress on inequities in the federal tax code.

 Hall was born and raised in Dallas, Texas, and graduated from the University of Texas at Austin in 1981 with a degree in Accounting.
 He began his career with the international accounting firm of KPMG, working with clients in banking, insurance and other financial services.
 Hall has served as the Chief Financial Officer for a medium-sized bank and a long-term care provider.
-He has been involved in providing consulting and tax services to small businesses for the last ten years as owner of his own accounting firm.
+He has been involved in providing consulting and tax services to small businesses for the last 15 years as owner of his own accounting firm.

-Hall's tax preparation expertise has been featured in Good Housekeeping, Wall Street Journal, Washington Post, Chicago Tribune, and on several radio programs.
+Hall's tax preparation expertise has been featured in Good Housekeeping, Wall Street Journal, Washington Post, Chicago Tribune, BusinessWeek, The New York Times, and numerous radio programs.